pip-services/pip-services-docs/content/en/toolkit_api/golang/mysql/persistence/imysql_persistence_overrides.md

 ### Description

-The IMysqlPersistenceOverrides[T] interface is used to perform on-demand registrations.
+The IMySqlPersistenceOverrides[T] interface is used to perform on-demand registrations.

 ### Methods